-In part 4 of our 5 part series where we explore what influences healthcare costs, we dive into Pharmaceutical Companies.
-If you haven’t yet, take a look at the previous two posts in the series: “Why is Healthcare So Expensive?”, “How Administrative Costs Increase the Cost of Healthcare“, and “How Defensive Medicine Increases the Costs of Healthcare“.
+In part 4 of our 5-part series where we explore what influences and drives up healthcare costs, we’ll dive into the pharmaceutical industry.
+If you haven’t yet, take a look at the previous two posts in the series: “Why is Healthcare So Expensive?,” “How Administrative Costs Increase the Cost of Healthcare,” and “How Defensive Medicine Increases the Costs of Healthcare.”

-Prescription medications in the United States are among the highest in the world.
+The United States, like other developed, modern countries benefits from the miracles of modern medicine.
+However, prescription medications in the United States are among the highest in the world.
 Even President Donald Trump claims that pharmaceutical companies are “getting away with murder.”
-For example, Nexium is a prescription medication used for treating GERD.
+For example, Nexium is a prescription medication used for treating acid reflux or GERD.
 In the U.S., a Nexium prescription for one month will cost an insurer, on average, $215.
 Compare that to the Netherlands where the exact same prescription costs just $23.
-How can that even be?
-It almost seems fake.
-But this is the reality that our country faces every day and it is destroying our national healthcare spending.
+The difference in price seems impossible, but the disparity reflects the reality of the cost of healthcare and pharmaceuticals.

 The Unfair Playing Field